Blue Light Effect on Skin: Does Blue Light Damage Skin?

 There are a number of niacinamide skin care products that offer these benefits for your skin.
 At Colorescience, we offer formulas packed with vitamins, minerals, and antioxidants to help you combat all the stressors your skin might encounter inside or outside throughout your day-to-day life including UV rays, blue light, infrared radiation, and particles found in polluted air.

 Our Sunforgettable® Total Protection™ harnesses the all-natural power of specialty ingredients such as:

 - Zinc oxide and titanium dioxide - Gentle and safe minerals in sunscreen provide safe and effective broad-spectrum coverage for both UVA and UVB rays

 - Iron oxides - Micronized pigments that protect skin from photoaging caused by blue light

 - InfraGard - A combination of organic sunflower sprouts and the antioxidant known as tara tannins designed to protect against photoaging effects caused by IR

 - Vitachelox® - A potent blend of three antioxidants (green tea, grape seed, and oak wood extracts) to shield against free radicals and pollution

-Using only the highest quality ingredients found in nature, we offer safe sunscreen for sensitive skin that will never trigger irritation due to chemical reaction.
+Using only the highest quality ingredients found in nature, we offer safe sunscreen and skincare products for sensitive skin that will never trigger irritation due to chemical reaction.
 You can choose between different formulas — including powder, liquid, and sport stick — and add our SPF foundation for sensitive skin for even greater protection.